 - Encouraging conversations to occur naturally within the learning environment by providing free time and furniture or outdoor spaces that allow for easy conversation, such as group tables, clusters of seating, or in a shady spot under a tree

 - Engaging children and youth in daily conversations by asking them about their day at school, weekend, favorite subjects, sports, etc. while modeling good speaking and listening skills

 - Planning activities that include learning vocabulary words and encouraging children and youth to be descriptive

 - Planning activities that promote speaking, such as plays, talent shows, poetry contests, debates, or presentations

 - Planning opportunities for public speaking.
 Giving children an opportunity to speak in front of groups will help strengthen their speaking skills and increase their confidence levels.
 There are a variety of ways to plan activities that encourage this type of speaking.
 You can have children create speeches and debates, share a project they have worked on, or participate in theater events.

 - Demonstrate conversations on a regular basis.
-Don’t forget to model good conversation and communication skills while in the school-age learning environment.
+Remember to model good conversation, vocabulary, and communication skills while in the school-age learning environment.
 If you notice children who are struggling with their conversation skills, take extra time to review conversation etiquette.